 In Year 12 you will study three Advanced Subsidiary (AS) subjects; the examinations you will sit at the end of Year 12 will contribute 50% towards full Advanced Level (A Level) qualifications.
 At the end of Year 13 you will sit examinations which will contribute the remaining 50% of your A Level qualifications.
-Exceptionally gifted students may have the opportunity to study four A Level subjects or to take extra AS level subjects.

-A Levels offer the flexibility and challenge to students who relish the opportunity to study what they want and at greater depth.
+A Levels offer the flexibility and challenge to students who relish the opportunity to study what they want and at a greater depth.
 You will be able to choose subjects you have a real interest in thus allowing you to work to your strengths.
-Our Blended A Level Programme offers 21 subjects so you can truly immerse yourself in your passions and interests.
+Our Blended A Level Programme offers 18 subjects so you can truly immerse yourself in your passions and interests.

-Our Blended A Level Programme is offered in partnerships with Wolsey Hall Oxford - a well-established and well-respected online provider.
+Our main Blended A Level Programme is offered in partnerships with King's Interhigh - a well-established and well-respected online provider.
 You will have access to all study materials for the entire course at the start of the year so you have the opportunity to pace your own studies.
-You will have regular assignments and you will receive feedback within 3 - 5 days.
-Your study sessions will be timetabled and supervised by our teachers and you will have the opportunity to discuss any difficulties with your form tutor or head of year who will act as your progress monitor.
+You will have regular assignments and you will receive regular feedback.